GrantWils23/Portfolio-Project-5--Ecommerce-Applications/README.md

 ![image](https://user-images.githubusercontent.com/72948843/205511032-3390eff6-3b40-4556-ba5d-f110f52ff0c8.png)

 Now the form is ready...
-I can copy this code and add it to the footer of our website. it contains some javascript so we will need to add this code in the js script tags in the base.html of our website too.
+I can copy this code and add it to the footer of our website. it contains some JavaScript so we will need to add this code in the JS script tags in the base.html of our website too.

 ![image](https://user-images.githubusercontent.com/72948843/205511156-21778c5f-f331-40f2-a5bd-cb1cbde92766.png)